NetherlandsDonut/MaladathChronicles/README.md

           Added many new sites to Barrens, Stonetalon Mountains, Ashenvale, Feralas, Darkshore and one lacking to Stromgarde Ruins. v0.7.21
  26.04.25 Added beast taming
+v0.7.22
+ 27.04.25 Cannot explore capital's districts unless you are at least neutral now just like with towns
+          Improved message on being unfriendly with towns Made Timbermaw unfriendly on start v0.7.23
+ 28.04.25 Fixed input windows respawning even if they were closed
+          Changed character creation screen a bit
+          Fixed input line leaving behind the marker character v0.7.24
+ 29.04.25 Vendor now shows items that cannot be equipped by your character in red
+          Item comparison now compares dual wielded weapons to a two handed weapon v0.7.25
+ 30.04.25 Made items in buyback go dark instead of going bright
+          Changed the red tint for buttons a bit to make it darker v0.7.26
+ 07.05.25 Introduced a new faster pathfinding system v0.7.27
+ 23.06.25 Fixed loot after combat showing a random's entity name
+          Added separate equipment of a ranged weapon Removed old weapon damage and speed and replaced it fully with power scaling Fixed item comparisons for damage
+          Added separate variable that determines which weapons are used to calculate scaling for damage, ranged or melee Money in towns/capitals now has the same width as in inventory That money bar will not show now if the town isnt going to talk with the player Changed price regions to not inlcude an empty region at the end Mount prices now fit in the region dedicated to it v0.7.28
+ 24.06.25 Made armor inline with the armor class
+          Character screen now includes info about weapon modifiers for power scaling Made all professions available for the player and made them start at amateur levels to make it possible to start without training
+          Fixed resistances being calculated as fraction of 100% instead as fraction of 1% making almost each invincible Fixed ranged weapon comparison not working correctly Adjusted entity AI v0.7.29
+ 25.06.25 Fixed sounds for moving guns around
+          Items can be dragged into equipment slots Bags can now be dragged into slots to equip them v0.7.30
+ 26.06.25 Added sneaking status.
+Sneaking entities are not targettable v0.7.31
+ 28.06.25 Skinning now works with more than one enemy defeated
+          Rearranged combat result windows
+          Added two new portraits
+v0.7.32
+ 29.06.25 Made loot bigger to fit more items and moved it to left v0.7.33
+ 01.07.25 Popup text appears when learning a new profession level or a recipe
+          Player can no longer lose items by holding them in hand and clicking on the last loot item with automatic loot window closing
+          Fixed item count printing on loot items Fixed container items having their items squished into one slot Fixed a bug where the player could destroy the container they were currently opening and where the player could destroy items while moving around a different one v0.7.34
+ 03.07.25 Added two missing ambience tracks
+          Added cancelling movement while in the midst of it Added nine new portraits
+          Added sounds for all gendered races, golems, robots, void walkers, elementals, giants Fixed not being able to drag off hands into the off hand slot Fixed furbolg having genders (They don't ;3) Enemy aggro sound is now played by the enemy that is first to move Fixed game freezing when trying to get two enemies with only one being available in the pool Remapped Blackrock Depths
+          Fixed chest auto close closing area as well v0.7.35
+ 04.07.25 Fixed a bug that made complexes with areas glitch out the game
 ```
 </details>